jedibatman/Backbone.Schema/README.md

 The plugin prevents setting `undefined` values, instead of this it assigns a default value or `null`.

 ## Changelog
+### 0.2.5
+  - Added support of nested models and collections

 ### 0.2.4
   - Support of arrays
   - Added type `locale`